brianekummer/autohotkey-older/Read Me.md

 - Does CapsLock still get stuck?
 Is it "fixed"?
 - Does Spotify now always open?
 YES
 ### Definitely Do These Things
-- How easily update new sprint variable?
-Does this work?
-    Would be great to add another hotkey (MAYBE ✦ ^ + J) where I open the new sprint board, select the url, and hit the hotkey.
-It'd parse out the sprint #, set the env var, and run this script.
-      Code for setting env var is here: https://github.com/iseahound/Environment.ahk Can I just use SETX ??
-      "HKEY_CURRENT_USER\Environment\AHK_JIRA_DEFAULT_SPRINT".
-      SendMessage 0x1A, 0, "Environment",, ahk_id 0xFFFF ; 0x1A is WM_SETTINGCHANGE
-Add new user env variable: reg add "HKEY_CURRENT_USER\Environment" /v shared_dir /d "c:\shared" /t REG_SZ.
-Use REG_EXPAND_SZ for paths containing other %% variables.
-    MUST stop and restart AutoHotkey- reload the script doesn't work.
-Work\Restart.bat.
-    DON'T NEED TO DO THIS: "taskkill /IM explorer.exe /F" and "explorer.exe"
 - Other automation ideas
+    - EASY
+        - ✦ ^ g     - Use Google search to try to fix the selected text CODED- NEED TO EVALUATE HOW USEFUL THIS REALLY IS
+        - ✦ ^ + g   - grammarly
+                        IS THE APP STILL DIFFICULT TO AUTOMATE?
+DOES UIA FIX THIS?
+                        IS IT EVEN NECESSARY?
+THE GRAMMARLY APP INTEGRATES INTO EVERYTHING AND SEEMS OUT-OF-THE-WAY.
+                           THIS WOULD KILL THE GOOGLE SEARCH THING ABOVE.

+        - ✦ v       - open vs code
+        - ✦ ^ v     - vs code and auto format
+    - MORE COMPLEX
         - Window management
             H left         HS       Snap active window to left half/third/two-thirds of the screen H right        HS       Snap active window to right half/third/two-thirds of the screen H up           HS       Snap active window to top half/third/two-thirds of the screen H down         HS       Snap active window to top half/third/two-thirds of the screen
         - Focusing/studying   : Most of this is in my old code: https://github.com/brianekummer/autohotkey/blob/master/My%20Automations.ahk
             - Should be able to do this in AHK GUI
             H ^ f ??
 HS       Focusing.
 Starts Do Not Disturb timer for 30 minutes, which also sets Slack statuses to heads-down.
             H ^ s ??
 HS       Studying.
 Starts Do Not Disturb timer for 60 minutes, which also sets Slack statuses to books and opens udemy.com.
 - Watch YouTube AHK playlist
 - Learn about UIA, specifically for improving my Mute VOIP
     - https://www.the-automator.com/automate-any-program-with-ui-automation/
+- I have code to do url encode/decode in old code: https://github.com/brianekummer/autohotkey-old/blob/master/My%20Automations%20Utilities.ahk

 ### Maybe Do These
 - Is there any use for AppsKey (context menu)?
 - GUIs are so good w/AHK, what can I do with it?
+- From my old automations: https://github.com/brianekummer/autohotkey-old/blob/master/My%20Automations.ahk
+    - WHAT KEYCODES?     - plain text paste

 - Other automation ideas
     - Visual Studio
         - Moved Solution Explorer to left side, pinned